abadid/cmsc424-spring2023/project2/README.md

 Unfortunately there are several apps that are using this schema, and some of them need some time before they can update their code to move to the new schema.
 In the meantime, they want to use the old schema.
 On the other hand, other apps need to use the new schema right away.
 We can't use views to solve this problem since both the apps that want to use the old schema and the apps that want to use the new schema want to insert new records into their respective schemas (see the discussion in the textbook about inserting data into views).

 We can solve this using triggers!
 We'll keep the old customers table around.
 And we'll give the new customers table a different name `newcustomers`.
-Originally it is populated with data from the original customers table (without the frequentflieron column which instead will be populated in the new ffairline table).
+Originally it is populated with data from the original customers table (without the `frequentflieron` column which instead will be populated in the new ffairline table).

 You need to write triggers that do the following:
 1. Whenever an app inserts/updates/deletes data into the `customers` table, a trigger is fired that does the same corresponding action for the copy of the data in the `newcustomers` and `ffairline` tables.
-On inserts into the `customers` table, the value for frequentflieron should result on an insertion into `ffairlines` of (customerid, frequentflieron, points).
-If frequentflieron is NULL you should NOT add (customerid, NULL, NULL) to the `ffairlines` table.
-Similarly, on updates to frequentflieron in the old customers table, a tuple should be inserted into `ffairlines` of (customerid, updated value of frequentflieron, points) --- but you wouldn't delete/change any other rows in ffairlines for that customer.
-However, if frequentflieron is updated to NULL, then you should delete all entries in `ffairlines` for that customer.
+On inserts into the `customers` table, the value for `frequentflieron` should result in an insertion into `ffairlines` of (customerid, frequentflieron, points).
+If `frequentflieron` is NULL you should NOT add (customerid, NULL, NULL) to the `ffairlines` table.
+Similarly, on updates to `frequentflieron` in the old customers table, a tuple should be inserted into `ffairlines` of (customerid, updated value of frequentflieron, points) --- but you wouldn't delete/change any other rows in `ffairlines` for that customer.
+However, if `frequentflieron` is updated to NULL, then you should delete all entries in `ffairlines` for that customer.
 1. Whenever an app inserts/updates/deletes data into the `newcustomers` table, a trigger is fired that does the same corresponding action for the copy of the data in the `customers` table.
 The value of the `frequentflieron` column in the `customers` table is the airline frequently travelled airline for that customer (based on the values of the `points` column in the `ffairline` table).
 If there are no frequent flier airlines for that customer, then the `frequentflieron` column must be set to NULL.
 In the case of a tie, the one that is smallest lexicographically is chosen.
 1. We also need a trigger on the new `ffairline` table to update the value of the `frequentflieron` column of the old customers table if the value should change as a result of the insert/delete/update to the ffairline table.
 1. Since the `flewon` table can affect the choice of which airline should be listed as the `frequentflieron` value in the old customers table, we also need a trigger on the `flewon` table if as as result of the insert/update/delete to the table, the `frequentflieron` value needs to be changed in the old customers table.